 Large number of sub-surface, surface and overhead utility services viz. sewers, water mains, storm water drains, telephone cables, O.H electrical transmission lines, electric poles, traffic signals, etc. are existing along the proposed alignment.
 These utility services are essential and have to be maintained in working order during different stages of construction, by temporary/permanent diversions or by supporting in position.
 Since these may affect construction and project implementation time schedule/costs, for which necessary planning/action needs to be initiated in advance.

 Meticulous planning therefore will have to be taken in tackling the issue of protection/diversion of these utility services.
-Accordingly, the following engineering items have been studied and described below:

-4.7.2 Utilities owning Organizations/Departments agencies along the corridors
+4.5.2 Utilities owning Organizations/Departments agencies along the corridors